emacsmirror/noob-arrows-mode/README.md

 Emacs training minor mode that replaces arrow key functionality with help services

 Activating noob-arrows-mode or global-noob-arrows-mode turns the arrow keys into help buttons.
 This forces the novice Emacs user to use alternative navigation techniques (not that this is necessarily inherently superior to using the arrow keys... but knowing how to do this can't hurt).
 The mode causes a pre-specified help file to be shown whenever an arrow key is pressed, creating a convenient method for reminding users how to use Emacs core set of commands.
 The help window appears above, below, left, or right of the current window depending on which corresponding arrow key was pressed.
 The help file can be user-edited to allow for change as new skills are learned.
+Other useful key combinations such as C-up, C-down, etc. retain their original functionality.

 Usage
 =====